A1rPun/castle-crashers-resource/Gameplay/Arena.md

 The wins or loses on the arena leaderboards will cap out at 65535 for every mode played, meaning you can have a maximum of 262140 wins or loses.
 The score will cap at 2147483647.

-## <a name="win-glitch"></a>Win glitch

-Mostly used to get the 40 wins achievement/trophy in arena.

-_Written for Playstation_

-You will need 3 people to set up the glitch OR 2 people, 1 player with 2 controllers (and 2 PSN accounts, psplus not needed for second account).
-1 player will not get the wins so discuss who sacrifices for this glitch.
-In case you do this with 2 controllers just logout the second controller in step 4.

-1. Join an arena lobby with 2 others and choose your characters.
-2. Next up it is important to have the 2 players that need the wins choose the same flag.
-The other player should have a different flag.
-3. Start melee and enter the fight
-4. The player who chose to sacrifice needs to leave the match now.
-5. The other players will get an insta-win.
-You now will return to arena mode select screen.
-6. Keep entering melee and you will get your free wins.
-You can hold down J the entire time if you want.

-Do not change flags while in this glitched state otherwise you have to do the steps above again for it to work.

 ## <a name="melee"></a>Melee

 ### <a name="strats"></a>Strats